ARM-software/arm-systemready/docs/log_parser_guide.md

 arguments, auto-detects mode, and considers every suite applicable to that mode.

-The normal flow in `main_log_parser.sh` uses host state and hard-coded suite paths and does not use the standalone suite registry.
-The important boundaries
+The normal flow in `main_log_parser.sh` uses host state and fixed suite log paths rather than the registry's standalone input-discovery paths.
+It still uses the bundled registry for metadata enrichment and compliance mapping.
+The important boundaries are:
-are:

-- `/mnt/yocto_image.flag` selects normal DT or SR behavior and the installed category file;
+- `/mnt/yocto_image.flag` selects normal DT or SR behavior and the matching category file bundled beside `main_log_parser.sh`;
 - the ACS config `Band`, not the host flag by itself, controls whether `acs_info.py` adds BMC firmware or PSCI version metadata;
 - compliance is calculated for the full requirement set of the detected mode,